liubo404/liubo404.github.io/_posts/2015-10-13-sakai-modifications-notes.md

   - insetall BBB server
   - install BBB war to tomcat home
   - config the BBB client url and salt from the server

+2.portal tool manu name changes
+  change the tools*.properties in the config project

+3.....cannnot commit to github....